boseongyun/Check_My_Sample_Work/README.md

-### Hello, I have uploaded a list of my sample work.
-The following list of work is meant to give you a ballpark measure of my capabilities in programming, modeling, and analyzing.
+#### Hello, welcome to my website.
+I have uploaded a list of my sample work to provide you a ballpark meaasure of my capabilities in programming, modeling and analyzing.
+Although not uploaded in the list due to confidentiality concerns, I have extensively dealth with spatial data where I performed area-weighted spatial aggregation using netCDF file.
+Please reach out to me if you would like to see some sample work

-### Currnetly, I am working on area-weighted sptial aggreagation of climate data using the netCDF file for my class project with the World Bank.
-I am also building predictive models for classifying political violence targeting women in my computational reserach course.
-(Please feel free to contact me if you would like to know more about my current projects because they are not uploaded here yet)

 **ENJOY :)**